Bone: Osteology

 The study of bones and teeth is referred to as osteology.
 It is frequently used in anthropology, archeology and forensic science for a variety of tasks.
-This can include determining the nutritional, health, age or injury status of the individual the bones were taken from.
+This can include determining the sex, health, age, ancestry or injury status of the individual the bones were taken from.
 Preparing fleshed bones for these types of studies can involve the process of maceration.

-Typically anthropologists and archeologists study bone tools made by Homo sapiens and Homo neanderthalensis.
-Bones can serve a number of uses such as projectile points or artistic pigments, and can also be made from external bones such as antlers.
+Anthropologists and archeologists also study bone tools made by Homo sapiens and Homo neanderthalensis.